module-federation/aegis-host/README.md

 While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it seems the benefits of these technologies have not been worth the effort required to implement them.
 At least not until now...

-With the introduction of module federation, it is possible to dynamically import remote libraries, just as if you were importing them locally, with only a few simple configuration steps.
-MicroLib exploits this technology to support a framework for building application components as independently deployable libraries running in the same process, or what might be loosely called, **microservice libraries**.
+With the introduction of module federation, it is possible to dynamically import remote libraries, just as if you were importing them locally, with only a few, simple configuration steps.
+MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.

 ---